robotology/robotology-superbuild/doc/github_actions.md

 ### Triggers
 - Manual dispatch with options:
+  - `target_release`: Checks out and builds a release tag (for example, `v2026.08.0`), including the robotology-distro metapackages; leave empty for a regular build from the selected branch
   - `upload_conda_binaries`: Controls whether to upload packages (default: true)
   - `test_metapackages_generation`: Tests metapackage generation without upload
 - Scheduled weekly (Tuesdays at midnight UTC)